nasa/fprime/docs/UsersGuide/dev/xml-specification.md

 #### Motivation

-As discussed in the section on XML-specified Serializable types, a member of a Serializable type can be an array of elements of some other type.
+As discussed above, a member of a Serializable type can be an array of elements of some other type.
 For example, you can create a file `ACSTelemetry.xml` containing this specification: